mboglesby/ncsu-c-class/README.md

 # ncsu-c-class
-Code was written for an assignment in my C class (ECE 209) at NCSU.
+Code was written for an assignment in my C class (ECE 209) at NCSU (in 2010).

 Two separate projects:
 1) Messaging: